Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

-Whereas product-union games were defined for general congestion games, they can also be described as constrained routing games with a specific structure.
+Whereas \ac{CSP} congestion game structures were defined for general congestion games, they can also be described as constrained routing games with a specific structure.
 The following representation is also more natural compared to the one in \cref{prop:congestion-to-routing}.